Please use a larger screen to view this site.

 Both defend and attack events are written through the unified queryUpsertEvent(season, type, event) function to the h1_event table.
 Key differences:

-After upserting events, the pipeline captures time-series snapshots of event progress for active or terminal events:
+After upserting events, the pipeline captures time-series progress for active or terminal events:

 // For each defend/attack event where status is 'active', 'success', or 'fail':

-Snapshot errors are logged but do not throw — they are non-fatal to the pipeline.
-The update continues even if a snapshot write fails.
+Event progress errors are logged but do not throw — they are non-fatal to the pipeline.

 for (let enemy = 0; enemy < 3; enemy++) {